deluxebrain/dotfiles-DEPRECATED/bash/shell_dotfiles.md

 `login_shell`	| read-only shell descriptor set by the shell when it is a login shell

 ## Linux vs OS X terminal sessions
 * Linux terminal sessions execute as an interactive non-login shell.
-This is because Linux windowing system will have already executed the `.profile` dotfile as part of login.
+This is because Linux windowing systems will have already executed the `.profile` dotfile as part of login.
 * OS X terminal sessions execute as an interactive login shell.
 This is because OS X has a different approach to handling user environments and hence has not executed any dotfiles.

 ### A note on Linux desktop environment and dotfiles